prod-feng/Install-and-configure-Ceph-on-CentOS-7-with-Erasure-code/README.md

 >     /dev/loop29         0 1048576         0  0 /data/users/hd29.img

-*2 Install and configure Ceph
+(2) Install and configure Ceph

 There are a lot of documents online on how to install and configure Ceph on CentOS.
 The official doc can be found at: http://docs.ceph.com/docs/master/install/

 I used "ceph-deploy" to do the installation of Ceph.
+Here I ignore the pre-setup steps, such as user account, networking,etc., which can be found in the above link.

 > [ceph@master my-cluster]$ceph-deploy new master